mendix/docs/content/en/docs/control-center/software-composition.md

 * Software composition visibility is only possible for deployment packages created via the platform services.
 It is not available if you manually upload the locally-created deployment package.
 SBOMs are created behind the scenes for each deployment package.
 For more information, see [Create Deployment Package](/refguide/create-deployment-package-dialog/).

-* You must be using free or licensed Mendix Cloud or Mendix Cloud Dedicated, or Private Cloud.
+* You must be using free or licensed Mendix Cloud or Mendix Cloud Dedicated, or Mendix for Private Cloud.

 * If your deployment package was deployed before June 14, 2024, you must create and deploy a new deployment package in order to get the software composition information populated on this page.